 As a Fellow at Uplift Education, a charter management organization in Dallas, Shawn helped new campus operational leaders launch and run their schools more efficiently.
 He used his experience consulting on small business finance and operations to analyze Uplift’s operations, identify best practices, and implement standardized processes across the growing network.

 Through his Fellowship, Shawn discovered that he was most interested in school finance roles.
-Via The Broad Residency, Shawn now serves as the Director of Finance at KIPP San Antonio, which serves 2,000 students across five schools.
-There, Shawn manages a $21 million budget and hopes to one day become a charter school Chief Financial Officer.
+Via The Broad Residency, Shawn served as the Director of Finance at KIPP San Antonio, which serves 2,000 students across five schools.
+There, Shawn managed a $21 million budget and achieved his aspiration of becoming a Chief Financial Officer.
+Today, he is the Director of the Southwest Region for Building Hope, a national, non-profit, charter school facility financing organization.
 He hopes to stay in the Lone Star State where he views huge opportunities to make a difference for students.
 He credits Education Pioneers with helping him find his place to make an impact.
 “I’m where I am today because of EP,” he says.